LiveLike/livelike-docs/docs/Product Guides/quests/index.md

 ```

-## Updating UserQuestTask Status
+## Completing tasks in a user quest

-The status of UserQuestTasks can be updated using `updateUserQuestTasks`.\
+The status of UserQuestTasks can be updated using `updateUserQuestTasks`.
 This will go beyond and above the progress of that UserQuestTask

 ```javascript javascript